Winnie ille Pu: Scholarly reception

 argued that Lenard had carved out a niche by not copying the writing style of Cicero, as other Latinists had.

 However, some classicists were more critical.
 Even before publication, one scholar questioned the utility of the book as a teaching aid, saying "at the time when pupils would be expected to understand your Latin properly they would already have reached the age when the subject matter would be of no interest to them".
 This line of criticism continued after publication, with C. J. Fordyce remarking that the translation was not sufficiently fun to justify itself.
 Additionally, even some favorable reviewers, such as Harry C. Schnur, criticized the quality of some of Lenard's Latin.

 Impact

 The success of Winnie ille Pu spurred further interest in Latin translations of children's books.
-In the five years after its publication, The Tale of Peter Rabbit, The Little Prince, and Alice's Adventures in Wonderland were all translated into Latin.
+Five years after its publication, The Tale of Peter Rabbit, The Little Prince, and Alice's Adventures in Wonderland were all translated into Latin.
 However, after this brief renaissance, the enthusiasm for translation into Latin slowly declined.